rickmora98/SQL/README.md

 #### Note: <br>

 The csv files in subfolder *"data"* are only needed if re-building the tables from scratch. <br>
-The Jupyter notebook requires you to either hardcode your postgresql password into the cell where indicated <br>
-or putting your postgresql password into a config.py file before running. <br>
+The Jupyter notebook requires you to either hardcode your postgresql password into the cell where indicated or put your postgresql password into a config.py file before running. <br>

-#### Submitted by: <br>
+#### Snippets:
- Ricardo G. Mora, Jr.  11/13/2021